zhenglena/bd-optionals-rejected/README.md

 Disclaimer: One difference that you'll notice here is that our Activity classes don't yet accept/return Response/Result objects.
 They're accepting/returning individual values.
-We'll do this until it's time to create our service infrastructure and create the necessary Coral models.
+We'll do this until it's time to create our service infrastructure and create the necessary models.
 That retrofit is beyond the scope of this activity, but will be fairly easily accomplished in the Activity classes themselves when the time comes.

-Helpful hint: If an RDE workflow is failing for one of the phases, and you want to see more about the test failure, use the file URL that is printed out on the commandline to see more detail!

 ## Phase 0: Preliminaries

-Run the `optionals-classroom-phase0` RDE workflow to verify your workspace and the original implementation in `optionals.nullchecks` are set up correctly.
+Run the `Phase0Test` to verify your workspace and the original implementation in `optionals.nullchecks` are set up correctly.

 Phase 0 is complete when:
-- `optionals-classroom-phase0` RDE workflow passes
+- `Phase0Test` passes

 ## Phase 1: Implement `Optional<T>` methods in `optionals.optionals.models` classes